sleepybuns/atm-project/build-it.md

     they were unimportant, as well as threats that were important but you were unable to address.

-**This must be submitted in a sane format: plain text (including markdown), ps, or pdf.**
+**This must be submitted in a same format: plain text (including markdown), ps, or pdf.**

 ## Grading